Youth is lost forever as WWII trainees break their maidens as "Men o' War" on D-Day

 “Hallelujah!” and “God bless our Little Mackie,” spout the men, aware many of us owe our lives to the pint-sized Scotsman.

-I’ll read the rest of his letter alone so they can get back to their own mail.
-Chase continues: ‘I got more good news and some bad.
+I decided to finish Chase's letter alone so the men could get back to their own mail as Chase continues: ‘I got more good news and some bad.
 First the bad— Pensive failed to take the Triple Crown.
 He cost me a C-note on the Belmont, but the good news is, you boys weren’t here this time or you’d have kissed your money goodbye, too.
 Yes, our sure-thing got beat a half-length by a long-shot called, Bounding Home.

 ‘And talk about long-shots, Zeck, this will floor you.
-A pure sprinter called Bull Dandy ran third at a whopping 120-to-1.
-He was a nobody, a pure sprinter who defied all reason he was even in the race.
+A small horse called Bull Dandy ran third at a whopping 120-to-1.
+He was a pure-ass sprinter who defied all reason he was even entered in the race.
 But when that gate opened, turf writers said he ran like a horse possessed... "the little horse with the biggest of hearts," they said.
 Can you believe it?
 Well, so long for now and take care of yourself, buddy.
 Regards, Chase.’

 Well I’ll be a monkey’s uncle.
 Bounding Home takes the Belmont— and Little Mac’s Bull Dandy running right behind to take third at over 100-to-1?
 Jesus, what were the chances!